Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Remove-AzureADMSDeletedDirectoryObject.md

 ## SYNTAX

 ```
-Remove-AzureADMSDeletedDirectoryObject -Id <String>
+Remove-AzureADMSDeletedDirectoryObject -Id <String> [<CommonParameters>]
 ```

 ## DESCRIPTION
 This cmdlet is used to permanently delete a previously deleted directory object.
 When a directory object is permanently deleted it can no longer be restored.

 ## EXAMPLES